Thairo Estrada Player Props: Giants vs. Tigers

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .537, fueled by four extra-base hits.
+- Estrada has 17 hits to go with a slugging percentage of .630, both of which are best among San Francisco hitters this season.

-- Among qualified hitters in MLB play, he ranks 19th in batting average, 55th in on-base percentage, and 46th in slugging.
+- Among the qualifying batters in MLB, he ranks eighth in batting average, 30th in on-base percentage, and 17th in slugging.

-- Estrada has picked up a hit in 72.7% of his 11 games this season, with more than one hit in 45.5% of them.
+- In 75.0% of his games this year (nine of 12), Estrada has picked up at least one hit, and in six of those games (50.0%) he recorded more than one.

-- He has homered in two of 11 games played this year, and in 4.5% of his plate appearances.
+- Looking at the 12 games he has played this year, he's hit a home run in three of them (25.0%), and in 6% of his trips to the plate.

-- He has scored in four games this year (36.4%), including multiple runs in three games.
+- He has scored in five games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.